nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]…​`

 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed contact list.
+* The `Index` refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The `Index` **must be a positive integer** 1, 2, 3, …​ and must exist in the displayed contact list.
 * **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * **Modules cannot be edited** through the `edit` command.